ec-edelivery/dynamic-discovery-federated-infrastructure/README.md

 PoC environment aims to simulate a federated DNS integration, incorporating the variants discussed by the OpenPeppol Working Group on Federated DNS services.

-One of the objective of federated DNS services is to empower various independent DNS servers to handle DNS query resolution within the **business domain network**, also called as **digital ecosystems** (e.g. Peppol).
+One of the objectives of federated DNS services is to empower various independent DNS servers to handle DNS query resolution within the **business domain network**, also called as **digital ecosystems** (e.g. Peppol).
 This approach ensures scalability, robustness of the ecosystem, and data sovereignty, allowing different authorities—such as countries,